“At first, people had little understanding of clowns. Now they see what we can do. They see how clowns lift spirits.”

-From November 25 to December 8th, this international CWB team will tour a show St. Maarten school children, performing in community centers, and offering laughter and levity throughout the island.
+From November 25 to December 8th, this international CWB team toured a show for St. Maarten school children, performing in community centers, and offering laughter and levity throughout the island.

 On September 6, 2017, Hurricane Irma made landfall on St. Maarten.
 The Category 5 storm was one of the most powerful hurricanes on record, and the New York Times described St. Maarten as one of the hardest hit Caribbean islands.
 With an economy that primarily relies on the tourist industry, residents of St. Maarten face the difficult task of rebuilding, coupled with high unemployment in the wake of the hurricane.

-Gabi Winter – performer, Palhaços Sem Fronteiras Brasil
+Gabi Winter – performing artist, Palhaços Sem Fronteiras Brasil

 Behind the Beyond Foundation was formed as a non-profit shortly before Hurricane Irma.
 The organizers offer theater classes and productions for locals.
 Behind the Beyond Community Theater works with locals on both the Dutch and French sides of the island to create unique programming based on community needs.